sgl9gd/react_todo_list/README.md

-Simple react project that creates a Todo List.
+Simple React project that creates a Todo List.